All Episodes

 The problem is we only have something like 20 of them.

-So in order to do that, you you're probably going to want to shoot three or four in an ICBM to make sure you take it down.
+So in order to do that, you're probably going to want to shoot three or four in an ICBM to make sure you take it down.

 So when I tell you this is a bad situation, it just keeps getting worse.

-And this is why the Iranian deal similarly, I mean it's more modern, but this is why Bill Clinton made his mistake.
+And this is why the Iranian deal similarly, I mean, it's more modern, but this is why Bill Clinton made his mistake.

-This is classic appeasement, Neville Chamberlain appeasement in my view.
+This is classic appeasement, Neville Chamberlain appeasement, in my view.

 And I have no doubt that they're sharing information.